spacewander/lua-resty-core/lib/ngx/pipe.md

 describing the error.

-Shutting down a direction when there is a light thread waiting on it (like reading or writing)  with yield the `nil` return value and the error string `"pipe busy writing"` (for stdin) or `"pipe busy reading"` (for the others).
+Shutting down a direction when there is a light thread waiting on it (like reading or writing) will yield the `nil` return value and the error string `"pipe busy writing"` (for stdin) or `"pipe busy reading"` (for the others).

 Shutting down directions of an exited process will return `nil` and the error